-The REDF Accelerator brings together a cohort of incredible employment social enterprise leaders to learn and grow together.
-REDF defines “employment social enterprise,” or ESE, as a mission driven, revenue-generating business that employs, empowers, and invests in the potential of people to overcome barriers to work.
+The REDF Accelerator brings together a cohort of incredible employment social enterprise leaders to learn and grow.
+REDF defines “employment social enterprise,” or ESE, as a mission driven, revenue-generating business that employs and provides wraparound support to individuals striving to overcome barriers to work.

-The REDF Accelerator takes place over five months, with week-long sessions in Jan, March, and May, during which you will not be present to support your business and staff.
-Additionally, you’ll have weekly meetings taking place between the three sessions, as well as work to complete business and program experiments.
+The REDF Accelerator takes place over five months, with week-long in-person sessions in July, September, and November, during which you will not be present to support your business and staff.
+Additionally, you’ll have weekly meetings taking place between the three sessions, as well as business and program experiments to complete.

 Engaging Curriculum – Described as a “mini-MBA,” our Accelerator includes 100+ hours of professional development tailored to the needs of ESE leaders.

 - What – Design a framework to test new program components and their likelihood to increase or sustain revenue within your business model.

 - Why – Save time and money by prioritizing program innovations that deliver the highest value using the least resources.

 - What – Create a system for measuring impact that reveals opportunities for program improvement and/or increased funding.